chetan54820/things-ive-built/projects/hyperion-ambilight/README.md

 ![Hyperion Ambilight demo](../../assets/hyperion-sonic-demo.gif)

-The demo uses the **Sonic the Hedgehog movie — baseball stadium scene**, showing the LED colours following the on-screen content.
+The demo uses the **Sonic the Hedgehog movie **, showing the LED colours following the on-screen content.

 ## System architecture